Search Engine Classification into Categories

 So, the source of an item may be treated as a component of the source category.
 Thus, “category X from source A” is treated as one category, and “category X from source Y” is treated as another category.

-Assume that the source categories X, Y, and Z all map to source category cluster C. The cluster-to-category probability that an item from any of source categories X, Y, and Z should be assigned to a particular target category B may be based on how many previously assigned items from source categories X, Y and Z were assigned to target category B.
+Assume that the source categories X, Y, and Z all map to source category C. Then, the cluster-to-category probability that an item from any source categories X, Y, and Z should be assigned to a particular target category B may be based on how many previously assigned items from source categories X, Y and Z were assigned to the target category B.

 Using Feeds for Assignment of Categories

-If we look at feeds used for product categorization, we see how to source search engine categories may be supplied to a product search engine.
+If we look at feeds used for product categorization, we see how to source search engine categories supplied to a product search engine.